Looking for Something?

 Knead the dough for 8 – 10 minutes or until the dough is smooth and elastic.
 Sprinkle with additional flour if the dough appears to be too sticky, add water a tablespoon at a time if the dough appears to be too dry.

-How to make Fresh Homemade Pasta – Method Two – Food Processor
+How to make Fresh Homemade Pasta – Using a Food Processor

-When making Fresh Homemade Pasta it’s great to be traditional in your method, which is why I explained how to make it by hand first.
-Now that that’s out of the way, I’d like to introduce you to my favorite (and the fastest) way of making Fresh Homemade Pasta – using your food processor.
+Now that we have explained the traditional method, we’d like to introduce you to our favorite (and the fastest) way of making Fresh Homemade Pasta – using your food processor.

-It is amazing how fast this comes together and how much time and energy is saved in kneading the dough.
-This is how I usually make Fresh Homemade Pasta and you are about to see why!
+It is amazing how fast this comes together and how much time and energy is saved.
+This is how we usually make Fresh Homemade Pasta.

 Add flour, salt, olive oil and eggs to the bowl of a 5 cup food processor fitted with the blade attachment.